jadhavhninad/Neural-Network-Classifier-for-MNIST-DataSet/README.md

 ### [](#header-3) Implementation:
 *   The two layer network has 1 hidden layer dimension=500, for binary classification.
 The multilayer neural network program is able to create and train a multilayer network based on command line arguments.
+*   The binary NN classifier has been modularized so that it can now be extended to multiclass classification by replacing the final sigmoid function with softmax
 *   Two approaches for K-Nearest Neighbour have been tried - using the default python package and building the algorithm from scratch.
 *   Since the MNIST dataset has 60,000 images which is too large for batch gradient descent.
 Therefore, training is done with 6000 samples and test with 1000 samples.